okyntary/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a CCA to ePoch by specifying the CCA name.
-1The system adds the CCA to ePoch. <br>
+1. The system adds the CCA to ePoch. <br>
 Use case ends.

 Extension: